khulnasoft/tradescope/docs/strategy_migration.md

 To support new markets and trade-types (namely short trades / trades with leverage), some things had to change in the interface.
 If you intend on using markets other than spot markets, please migrate your strategy to the new format.

-We have put a great effort into keeping compatibility with existing strategies, so if you just want to continue using tradescope in __spot markets__, there should be no changes necessary for now.
+We have put a great effort into keeping compatibility with existing strategies, so if you just want to continue using freqtrade in __spot markets__, there should be no changes necessary for now.

 You can use the quick summary as checklist.
 Please refer to the detailed sections below for full migration details.